fluxninja/aperture/docs/content/arc/extension.md

 Replace the values of `ORGANIZATION_NAME` and `API_KEY` with the actual values of the organization on FluxNinja ARC and API Key generated on it.

-Configuration parameters for the FluxNinja ARC Extension are available below:
+Configuration parameters for the FluxNinja ARC Extension are as follows:

 - [Aperture Controller](/reference/configuration/controller.md/#flux-ninja)
 - [Aperture Agent](/reference/configuration/agent.md#flux-ninja)